-Kashmiri cuisine complete with Khameeri bread and homemade preserves of strawberry and quince for breakfast to a scrumptious of homemade paneer, the quick-to-make Kale and morel tossed in a mild sauce with dried mint.
-Cuisine at Nadis is Yaser’s family recipes his mother taught the young cook who was one of the team that built the hotel.
-The garden offers alfresco opportunities in fair weather while the warm dining room that has underground heating for the floor tiles is enclosed in glass on two sides, so that every table has a view in the front and sideways.
+Kashmiri cuisine complete with Khameeri bread, homemade preserves of strawberry and quiche for breakfast to a scrumptious of homemade paneer, the quick-to-make kale and morel tossed in a mild sauce with dried mint – the cuisine at Nadis is Yaser’s family recipes his mother taught the young cook who was one of the team that built the hotel.
+The garden offers al fresco opportunities in fair weather while the warm dining room that has underground heating for the floor tiles is enclosed in glass on two sides, so that every table has a view in the front and sideways.

 Other must dos are guided visits into Dachigam National Park and ubiquitous shikara ride on the languid Dal Lake surrounded by the mountains, this of course is a signature experience of Srinagar.
 For the nature lover, the city is an absolute delight: Mughal Gardens embellished with the most fragrant of flowers – roses, lotuses, tulips, irises, wisteria and pansies, fountains and cascading water features.
 Srinagar is also a paradise for birders what with warblers, kingfishers, numerous migratory ducks and nightingales.
 Pine, Birch, Deodar and Cedar trees are seen all around the city, but perhaps the most popular is Chinar that grows along the shores of lakes, the tops of which are known to have inspired the paisley design of Kashmiri shawls.